JoshuaDBruton/trig_animation/README.md

 ```
 # animation.save('animation.gif', writer='imagemagick', fps=60)
 ```
-will allow you to save you own .gif files.
+will allow your to save you own .gif files.